 Why is Agile Better?

-We are not saying that you should necessarily adapt Spotify’s model.
+We are not saying that you should necessarily adopt Spotify’s model.
 Every business is different, so it’s better to customize and come up with your own management framework.
 It’s also true that not every company can be flexible and cultivate an agile management culture, because it could result in certain people taking advantage of their freedom or wasting money that is reserved for creative flexibility, eventually turning the company into a dysfunctional mess.

 However, most famous software companies were built using unorthodox management measures, and their success was due mostly to being open-minded.
 The agile management methodology is a reflection of the 21st century and a brainchild of the World Wide Web.
 If implemented correctly, agile companies are just better at innovating and making clients and employees happy.